 Parenting expert Li Ling Phua explains why consent is so crucial to the emotional wellbeing of children, and how parents can model positive behavior from birth

 The growing number of #MeToo stories that sparked last year in the wake of charges against Harvey Weinstein continues to trundle ahead as more women come forward to share their experiences of sexual assault by men.
 Most recently, the world watched helplessly as Brett Kavanaugh was confirmed as Supreme Court Justice despite being called out for sexual assault by Christine Blasey Ford.
 While his confirmation has us questioning the effectiveness of #MeToo, there is no doubt that the movement has brought conversations surrounding consent, toxic masculinity and body positivity into the forefront.
-This is a three-part series by respectful parenting expert Li Ling Phua, Director of Chapter Zero Singapore, exploring how parents, educators and other adult caregivers can teach children about consent, body positivity, and how to raise emotionally healthy children.
+This is a two-part series by respectful parenting expert Li Ling Phua, Director of Chapter Zero Singapore, exploring how parents, educators and other adult caregivers can teach children about consent, body positivity, and how to raise emotionally healthy children.

 Part One: Teach children about consent

 Some time ago, I had dinner with a friend and his cousin whom I had never met before.
 Dinner was pleasant; we shared good food and exchanged stories.
 When it came time to leave, my friend’s cousin asked if he could give me a hug.
 I barely knew the person, and didn’t feel comfortable giving him a hug, so I politely refused.
 He was visibly disappointed and tried again, “Can I give you just one hug?
 Come on.”
 And again, “How about if I buy you a drink?
 If you give me a hug, I’ll buy you a drink.”